 - Toxicity results from accumulation of formaldehyde/formic acid. - Clinical signs are usually limited to CNS, eyes and GI tract Severe metabolic acidosis may produce dyspnea and profound systemic effects which may become intractable.
 All symptomatic patients should have arterial pH measured.
-Evaluate airway, breathing and circulation. - Stabilise obtunded patients by giving naloxone, glucose and thiamine. - Decontaminate with Ipecac or lavage for patients presenting 2 hours post-ingestion.
-Charcoal does not absorb well; the usefulness of cathartic is not established. - Forced diuresis is not effective; haemodialysis is recommended where peak methanol levels exceed 50 mg/dL (this correlates with serum bicarbonate levels below 18 mEq/L).
-Ethanol, maintained at levels between 100 and 150 mg/dL, inhibits formation of toxic metabolites and may be indicated when peak methanol levels exceed 20 mg/dL.
-An intravenous solution of
+Evaluate airway, breathing and circulation. - ▶ Stabilise obtunded patients by giving naloxone, glucose and thiamine. - Decontaminate with Ipecac or lavage for patients presenting 2 hours post-ingestion.
+Charcoal does not absorb well; the usefulness of cathartic is not established. - Forced diuresis is not effective; haemodialysis is recommended where peak methanol levels exceed 50 mg/dL (this correlates with serum bicarbonate levels below 18 mEq/L). - Ethanol, maintained at levels between 100 and 150 mg/dL, inhibits formation of toxic metabolites and may be indicated when peak methanol levels exceed 20 mg/dL.
+An intravenous solution of ethanol in D5W is optimal. - Folate, as leucovorin, may increase the oxidative removal of formic acid.
+4-methylpyrazole may be an effective adjunct in the treatment.
+8. Phenytoin may be preferable to diazepam for controlling seizure

-Chemwatch: 5179-92

-Page 4 of 11

-Version No: 3.1.1.1 Flo-tone Issue Date: 28/05/2015 Print Date: 01/06/2015
+Chemwatch: 5184-04 Page 4 of 11 Issue Date: 29/05/2015 Version No: 4.1.1.1 Print Date: 01/06/2015